How to get Glastonbury 2024 tickets after sale pushed back by two weeks

 Tickets were originally meant to go on sale in early November, but were delayed by two weeks due to a registration problem

-Glastonbury 2024 tickets will be up for grabs this November – two weeks after the planned sale date.
+Glastonbury 2024 tickets will soon be up for grabs – two weeks after the planned sale date.

 After an epic 2023 festival that saw Elton John close out the festival to a reported crowd of 120,000 people, tickets for next year’s festival were original scheduled to be released in the first week of November.